 If you are looking for a great, easy to use deadlift bar, then you might want to look into picking out a Hex Bar (sometimes called a trap bar, T-bar, or square bar).

-It’s a four-sided bar that you can literally stand inside and grip the handles on each side.
+It’s a six-sided bar that you can literally stand inside and grip the handles on each side.

 The T-bar is ideal for training conventional deadlifts and forces you to lower your butt instead of bend forward during your lift.
 It switches up the mechanics of a deadlift a little bit by also placing your hands on either side of your body instead of right in front of you.